Digitized counterdiabatic quantum critical dynamics: Results

-The KZM description of critical dynamics identifies a freeze-out time $\bar{t}$ measured with respect to the time at which the transition occurs.
-Between $-\bar{t}$ and $+\bar{t}$, the system cannot reach its instantaneous equilibrium due to the diverging relaxation time.
-The correlation length in the frozen regime corresponds to the average size of the broken-symmetry domains formed in the phase transition, and the inverse correlation length sets the average density of defects.
-According to the KZM, the average density of point-like defects follows the universal scaling law $\langle \hat{n}_{\text{def}} \rangle \sim T^{-\frac{d \nu}{1 + z \nu}}$, where $T$ is the total quench time, $d$ the spatial dimension, $\nu$ is the critical exponent of the correlation length and $z$ the dynamical critical exponent.
-Recent works beyond the KZM paradigm have shown that not only the average density is universal but also the full defect number distribution, for which all cumulants share the same power-law with $T$~\cite{delcampo2018,Cui2020,bando2020probing,king2022coherent}.
+The KZM description of critical dynamics identifies a freeze-out time measured with respect to the time at which the transition occurs.
+In the frozen regime, the system cannot reach its instantaneous equilibrium due to the diverging relaxation time.
+The correlation length in this regime corresponds to the average size of the broken-symmetry domains formed in the phase transition, and the inverse correlation length sets the average density of defects.
+According to KZM, the average density of point-like defects follows a universal scaling law with the total quench time $T$.
+Recent works beyond the KZM paradigm have shown that not only the average density but also the entire defect number distribution is universal, and all cumulants share the same power-law with~$T$~\cite{delcampo2018,Cui2020,bando2020probing,king2022coherent}.

-Deviations from the Kibble-Zurek scaling are known to occur in fast quenches, where the defect density instead reaches a plateau and is independent of the quench rate.
+Deviations from the Kibble-Zurek scaling are known to occur in fast quenches, where the defect density instead reaches a plateau and is independent of the quench time.
 In this limit, the defect density and the critical quench time were proposed to follow a universal scaling with the quench depth---the distance of the final control parameter from its critical value~\cite{xia2021kibblezurekmechanismrapidly,zeng2023universal}.
-However, such scaling laws have not been investigated for counterdiabatic dynamics.
-Rather than probing the scaling laws, we study the reduction of the defect density plateau with CD in different geometries at a fixed quench depth.
-As a benchmark for the experiments in one dimension, we derive the exact solution for the defect number distribution.
+Scaling laws with system size were also investigated~\cite{uhlmann2010systemsize}, though counterdiabatic dynamics has not been considered in this context.
+Here, we study the reduction of the defect density plateau with CD in different geometries at a fixed quench depth.
+As a benchmark for the experiments in one dimension, we derive the exact solution for the defect density distribution in Supplementary Note~4.